Sangeppato/wine-vst/README.md

 Apparently the biggest issues usually concern the GUI (as confirmed by osxmidi himself) and the license activation/registration, while the sound processing works fine in general.

 (Interesting fact: On my laptop, with a i7-6500u and a Behringer UMC204HD audio interface, I actually get less drop-outs running Amplitube 4 in Reaper through LinVst than I do on a native Windows 10 installation with the latest specific ASIO drivers)

+I'd like to thank all the Wine developers, osxmidi (author of LinVst) and all the people giving their time to improve this list.